 When constructed in 1917, the Orpheum theatre represented the latest “state of the art” motion picture theatre construction.
-An orchestra accompanied the silent movie shown on the Orpheum’s opening night in l918.
+Audiences were delighted with the main attraction on the opening night in 1918: an orchestra accompanied the silent movie.
 The theater was on a par with those in Great Falls, Billings, and Butte the advertisements boasted.

 Kluth, Inc. bought the theater from its original owner in the 1950’s, selling it to Larry Flesch, of Shelby in the 1970’s.
 As the years passed, Flesch struggled to keep the aging theater in business against competition from new theaters in Great Falls.
 The building is a testament to the 20th Century.

-A mountain of coal ash lurks in the dirt cellar.
+Until 2017 when it was finally able to be removed, a mountain of coal ash lurked in the dirt cellar.
 It is speculated that the first owners never took out any of the ashes after they burned coal in the furnace.
 They merely spread the burnt ash down the way and poured water over it.
 At some date in the future, someone may find some very interesting artifacts buried in the mountain that has grown over the many years before electric heat was installed.
 J. E. Ritchey, a prominent Conrad real estate agent in the early 1900’s, stashed cardboard boxes full of business records in one corner of the basement along with dozens of antique, glass Coca-Cola syrup bottles that were thrown into that trash pile decades ago.

 When closed in 1996, the theater had deteriorated to the point where serious water damage from the leaking roof threatened to render the structure useless.